 Out of the Classroom and Into the Field

-Our team of experts will analyze your organization’s current leadership style and development programs to identify any current gaps and areas of opportunities.
-We will create a tailored program in alignment with your team’s size, goals, and timeline.
+This phase is the initial inquiry into your leadership team dynamics.
+Our instructors will analyze your organization’s current leadership culture and development programs to identify any current gaps and areas of opportunity.
+We will create a tailored program aligned with your team’s size, goals, and timeline.

 Battlefield Review Day

-You and your team will learn strategic, tactical, and operational decisions made from both leadership-level sides of historical battles.
-These decisions made under intense conditions of uncertainty are applicable to modern organizational structures to help participants understand the dynamics of cohesion, team building, operations, and logistics.
+Our leadership coaches will lead you through a tour of the battlefield – leading team exercises and discussions.
+Your team will learn strategic, tactical, and operational decisions made by leaders on both sides of this historic conflict.
+These decisions, made under intense conditions of uncertainty, are applicable to modern organizational structures to help participants understand the dynamics of cohesion, team building, operations, and logistics.

 After Action Review

-At the conclusion of our Legacies of Leadership experience, our teams will discuss a wide variety of successful approaches to leadership and management as demonstrated by legacy leaders to be applied to your specific business issues and objectives.
+At the conclusion of our Legacies of Leadership experience, our team will introduce a wide variety of successful approaches to leadership and management as demonstrated by legacy leaders to be applied to your specific business challenges and objectives.